 - Provide or update your bank account information for monthly payments starting with the August payment

-The IRS says that in “early August,” you’ll be able to use that portal to make changes to your address, and in “late summer,” you’ll be able to make changes to your dependents, marital status and income, and re-enroll if you previously unenrolled.
+The IRS says that future updates to the portal will allow you to make changes to your dependents, marital status and income, and re-enroll if you previously unenrolled.
 Follow HCAN on social media, and sign up for our email newsletter below, for updates.

 What could this look like?